ollipekka/Noobish/README.md

 ## Project Layout

+* *NoobishTypes* the common types provided by the library usable independently of .
 * *Noobish:* the element tree and layout modules.
 * *Noobish.Test:* unit tests for the element tree and layout modules.
 * *Noobish.MonoGame:* MonoGame related implementation.